RyanScottLewis/rulebook/README.md

 p User.methods.grep(/follows|def_/) # => ["follows_the_rules!", "def_rule", "def_class_rule"]
 ```

-This is to ensures that only the Objects that you _want_ to follow rules will have these methods available.
+This ensures that only the Objects that you _want_ to follow rules will have these methods available.
 You may call `follows_the_rules!` Outside of the class as well:

 ```ruby